cupy/cupy/docs/source/tutorial/type_check.rst

 In the same way, ``x_type.shape[0].eval()`` returns an int value.

-More powerfull methods
+More powerful methods
 ~~~~~~~~~~~~~~~~~~~~~~

-:class:`utils.type_check.Expr` class is more powerfull.
+:class:`utils.type_check.Expr` class is more powerful.
 It supports all mathematical operators such as ``+`` and ``*``.
 You can write a condition that the first dimension of ``x_type`` is the first dimension of ``y_type`` times four: